 Fig.8.
 Linear result of position scanning test

 Q: In Fig 4. what is the unit of Y axis.
 Please show on the figure or explain in the text.
 A:The unit of Y-axis is fC and the unit of X-axis is the number of electronic channel.
+Modified in ……

 Fig.9.
 The signal recorded on 15 channels when an event hit